 |2012 Q 2||98.1%|

 |2013 Q 2||98.1%|

 |2013 Q 3||98.9%|

 |2013 Q 4||99.1%|

 The Canadian Firearms Registry On-line (CFRO) is a subset of the Canadian Firearms Information System (CFIS).
-The system is available to Canadian police agencies via the Canadian Police Information Centre (CPIC) system to assist them when responding to calls and conducting investigations.
-As a searchable application, police officers may query the name, address and firearms licence number of an individual, or restricted or prohibited firearm-related information such as the serial number or registration certificate number of a firearm.
+The CFRO is available to Canadian police agencies via the Canadian Police Information Centre (CPIC) system to assist them when responding to calls and conducting investigations.
+As a searchable application, police officers may query the name, address and firearms licence number of an individual, or information related to restricted or prohibited firearms, such as the serial number or registration certificate number.
 CFRO provides police with real-time access to the information they require in their investigative and operational activities.

 |Quarter||All Query Types|

 |2012 Q 1||1,601,550|

 |2013 Q 2||1,757,736|